Are There Traffic Limits on My Website?

 What about huge and unexpected spikes in traffic?

 If your traffic spikes too high or for too long, you can exceed your resource limitations and become suspended.
 Only dedicated servers allow you to run your sites without these restrictions.

 But I thought it was unlimited?

-Depending on the type of plan you have, certain things on your account are indeed unlimited.
-For example, shared accounts give unlimited disk space and bandwidth.
+Depending on the hosting plan you have, certain things on your account are indeed unlimited.
 When companies say unlimited, what they mean is that they do not meter or limit you on that item.
 But just because you can have an unlimited amount of something does not mean it is physically possible to consume an infinite amount.
 Unlimited does not mean infinite.